QUALITY DECLARATION SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-This publication contains final experimental estimates of the Aboriginal and Torres Strait Islander (Indigenous), non-Indigenous and total populations of Australia at 30 June 2006, based on results of the 2006 Census of Population and Housing.
+This publication contains final estimates of the Aboriginal and Torres Strait Islander, non-Indigenous and total populations of Australia at 30 June 2016, based on results of the 2016 Census of Population and Housing.
 Estimates are disaggregated by age and sex for Australia, states/territories, Remoteness Areas and Indigenous Regions.
-Estimates for Statistical Local Areas are available for total all ages only.
+Only total estimates for Statistical Areas Level 2 are available.

-Estimates of the Indigenous and non-Indigenous populations are produced for 30 June of each census year.
-Preliminary estimates for 30 June 2006 were released on 24 September 2007 in Australian Demographic Statistics, March Quarter 2007 (cat. no. 3101.0).
+Estimates of the Indigenous and non-Indigenous populations are produced for 30 June of each Census year.
+Preliminary estimates for 30 June 2016 were released on 27 September 2017 in Australian Demographic Statistics, March Quarter 2017 (cat. no. 3101.0).

-A time series of estimates of the Indigenous population, based on estimates from the most recent census, are produced once every five years.
-Estimates for the period 1991 to 2005 are scheduled for release in September 2009 in Experimental Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 1991 to 2021 (cat. no. 3238.0).
+A time series of estimates of the Indigenous population, based on estimates from the most recent Census, are produced once every five years.
+Estimates for the period 2006 to 2031 are scheduled for release in July 2019 in Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2006 to 2031 (cat. no. 3238.0).

-The estimates presented in this publication are based on results of the 2006 Census of Population and Housing, adjusted for net undercount as measured by the Post Enumeration Survey.
+The estimates presented in this publication are based on results of the 2016 Census of Population and Housing, adjusted for net undercount as measured by the Post Enumeration Survey (PES).

-The ABS conducts the Post Enumeration Survey shortly after the census to determine how many people were missed in the census and how many were counted more than once.
-For 2006, the net undercount of the Indigenous population was 59,200 persons.
+The ABS conducts the PES shortly after the Census to determine how many people were missed in the Census and how many were counted more than once.
+For 2016, the net undercount of the Indigenous population was 138, 000 persons.

-The extent of undercoverage of Aboriginal and Torres Strait Islander Australians in the 2006 census and the relatively small sample size of the Post Enumeration Survey to adjust for that undercoverage means the estimates should be interpreted with caution.
+The extent of undercoverage of Aboriginal and Torres Strait Islander Australians in the 2016 Census and the relatively small sample size of the PES to adjust for that undercoverage means the estimates should be interpreted with caution.

-For more information see Technical Note: Estimated Aboriginal and Torres Strait Islander Australian Resident Population – Method of Calculation.
+For more information see Technical Note: Estimated Resident Aboriginal and Torres Strait Islander Population – Method of Calculation.

-The estimates presented in this publication are not consistent with, and should not be compared with, estimates based on 2001 or other censuses, for a number of reasons including:
+The estimates presented in this publication are not consistent with, and should not be compared with, estimates based on 2011 or other Censuses, for a number of reasons including:

-- unexplained growth in the Indigenous population between censuses – see Experimental Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 1991 to 2009 (cat. no. 3238.0); and
+- unexplained growth in the Indigenous population between Censuses – see Census of Population and Housing: Understanding the Increase in Aboriginal and Torres Strait Islander Counts between 2011 and 2016 (cat. no. 2077.0) to be released October 2018; and

-This publication contains detailed Explanatory Notes, a Technical Note, Appendices and Glossary that provide information on the data sources, terminology, classifications and other technical aspects associated with these statistics.
+This publication contains detailed Explanatory Notes, a Technical Note and Glossary that provides information on the data sources, terminology, classifications and other technical aspects associated with these statistics.